 Holes Offer Little Foot Protection

-The big holes which allow airflow are useful but are equally a problem when you need foot protection, like when hiking over rocks and in more densely forested areas where sticks can point with sharp tips.
+The big holes that allow airflow are helpful but are equally a problem when you need foot protection, like when hiking over rocks and in more densely forested areas where sticks can point with sharp tips.

 They Are Not as Sturdy As Other Hiking Shoes